PratikSitapara22/Pratik_Sitapara.github.io/README.md

 ---

 ## Education
-- *Master of Engineering* in Smart Energy Systems, Hochschule Ansbach, Germany (Expected 01/2025)
+- *Master of Engineering* in Smart Energy Systems, Hochschule Ansbach, Germany (01/2025)
 - *Bachelor of Engineering* in Automobile, Gujarat Technological University, India (08/2020)

 ---